 Klingspor specimen books often had some sample English-language showings.

 I think that Wallau is a typeface which could successfully be brought back into design use.
 For a blackletter design, its letters are considerably open and round.
 While it may not be the best choice to clothe contemporary text with, I think that it could set a mean headline.
+Images from a much earlier Koch typeface, the Deutsche Schrift, may be found in this entry.

 I particularly enjoy the chess and crossword puzzle sample at the end of the book.
 What a creative sample.